Professor of Practice

-Dr. Masato Kajimoto specializes in news literacy education, multimedia storytelling and social media in journalism.
+Masato Kajimoto, PhD, specializes in news literacy education, fact-checking, and misinformation ecosystem research in Asia.

 He obtained a PhD in Sociology from the University of Hong Kong.